int-brain-lab/ibllib/oneibl/README.md

 ONE light is currently part of the `ibllib` Python library.

 You need Python 3 and NumPy.
-You can install the development version of the code as follows:
+You can install ibllib as follows:

 ```
-git clone -b onelight https://github.com/int-brain-lab/ibllib.git
-cd ibllib
-pip install click requests
+pip install ibllib
-python setup.py develop
 ```

 ## For data users